leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-admin.md

 **Upload Configuration**

-- Enable Upload - Option can be set to Yes or No.
+- Enable Upload - Option can be set to Yes or No. This setting is to enable or disable the upload functionality.

 - Allowed File Types – File extensions that are allowed to be uploaded to IDM.
 This field is not mandatory.